dama-lab/multi-atlas-segmentation/README.md

 The bash script is compatible on Linux/Windows/Mac, with proper setup.
 For detailed description of the pipeline and to download the mouse brain parcellation atlas, please go the the website: http://cmic.cs.ucl.ac.uk/staff/da_ma/Multi_Atlas/

-(This script can also be used for multi-atlas-based human brain parcellation, with appropriate human-brain atlas.)
+(This script is also capable of handelling for multi-atlas-based human brain parcellation, with appropriate human-brain atlas.)

 **Usage**